 Apple investor vote sounds 'warning' over China app takedowns

-[SAN FRANCISICO] An Apple Inc shareholder proposal critical of the company's app removals in China received a relatively high level of support at the iPhone maker's annual meeting on Wednesday, enough to push the company to respond, experts said.
+AN APPLE shareholder proposal critical of the company's app removals in China received a relatively high level of support at the iPhone-maker's annual meeting on Wednesday - enough to push the company to respond, experts have said.

 "A total this high is a striking warning - and it must have come from big institutional investors, not just retail shareholders - that Apple's human rights policy in China has become a material risk for the company's reputation," said Stephen Davis, a senior fellow at Harvard Law School's Program on Corporate Governance.

-"Apple will be under great pressure to respond rather than ignore this vote," Mr Davis said.
+"Apple will be under great pressure to respond rather than ignore this vote," he said.

 An Apple spokesman declined to comment on the results.
 Apple had opposed the proposal, saying it already provides extensive information about when it takes down apps at the request of governments around the world and that it follows the laws in countries where it operates.